 This inspirational book deftly synthesizes the thoughts and feelings of hundreds of thousands of stakeholders and offers a vision for schools where everyone's voice matters.
 The authors posit that students, teachers, administrators, and parents must work and learn together in ways that promote deep understanding and creativity.

 As we prepare to welcome students back to brick and mortar classrooms, we can pool our most creative thinking, learn together, and move forward with a celebratory and strong spirit.
+This article is free to registered users of Education HQ, and registration is free.

 Educators who are committed to amplifying student voice know that voice thrives in a classroom built upon trust, respect, and a sense of community.

 In the midst of the COVID-19 pandemic it is important to recognise which aspects of teaching and learning you can control and which you cannot.
+This article is free to registered users of Education HQ, and registration is free.

 Rather than "fix" things for students, we need to engage them in decision making.
 We need to learn with them what will work for them as they navigate through this transition to online learning.
+This article is free to registered users of Education HQ, and registration is free.

 While everything feels different these days, student voice remains as important as ever.
 This article shares ten pieces of advice on how to infuse student voice into online learning, give students some control during this chaotic and seemingly uncontrollable time, and keep students meaningfully engaged.